top of page

 THINGS TO SEE AND DO WHEN YOU VISIT.

-• Drive (or cycle in the warmer months) to two of the most spectacular nature conservation areas in PEC, Little Bluff and Long Point Bird Observatory.
-The prettiest places for a nature walk and beach views in The County.
+• Visit three of the most spectacular nature conservation areas in PEC, Little Bluff Long Point Bird Observatory and Monarch Point Conservation Area.
+The prettiest places for a nature walk, water views and a swim in The County and all within a few kms of The Wilfrid.

 • Book a pampering session at The Main Character PEC, Bloomfield Beauty Co, or The Royal Hotel Spa